shuftipro/Android-SDK/README.md

 * ### With OCR
-In verification with OCR, it means that the merchant has not provided us proofs (images/videos) and also no data in some keys.
-In this verification Shufti Pro will perform extraction of data from those proofs and finally verify the data.
-Consult [This Document](verification-with-ocr) for the Verification with OCR.
+During verification with OCR, an end-user or Shufti Pro customer simply provides identity documents to Shufti Pro for verification.
+The smart system of Shufti Pro extracts credentials automatically from the provided documents and verify them as well.
+Consult [This Document](verification-with-ocr) to understand the technical requirements to perform verification with OCR.

 * ### Without OCR
-In verification without OCR, merchant gives us the data in keys as well as all the proofs required then Shufti Pro just have to verify the data.
-No customer interaction takes place in this kind of verification.
-Consult [This Document](verification-without-ocr) for the Verification without OCR.
+During verification without OCR, Shufti Pro customers or end-user is required to provide not only verification data but also provide proof of that data as well in the form of identity documents.
+Consult [This Document](verification-without-ocr) to understand the technical requirements to perform verification without OCR.